Best compact camera for travelling with zoom

 The more the better, that was the popular demand.
 But did it really help?
 Did it make sense?

 The simple answer is NO and let me explain why.

-It comes natural to think that a bigger sensor captures more light than a smaller sensor and in general terms it is true.
+It comes naturally to think that a bigger sensor captures more light than a smaller sensor and in general terms it is true.

-The sensor however is made of photosites (analog devices) that collect the colours/light intensity and record that in the pixel as a digital information.
+The sensor, however, is made of photosites (analog devices) that collect the colours/light intensity and record that in the pixel as digital information.